phthom/HybridCloud/4-HelmICPLab.md

 Then check the application is running clicking on **Launch** on the next page.

-Of course, you can customize the README.MD and add an icon to make the chart more appealing.
+Of course, you can customize the README.MD and add some different icon to make the chart more appealing.

 # Conclusion